 Apart from that, everything is there: different slope inclinations to find the best line for you.
 In addition, there are six ski areas, so that you can still find untracked slopes a few days after the last snowfall.
 And the best thing is that you can comfortably reach different variants from high alpine to secured routes here with the mountain railway.
 Like in hardly any other ski area, the piste services make sure that you really feel safe when freeriding on the yellow-marked slopes.

-Talking about feeling safe: there are two offers for freeriders.
-One of

-	them is the Funi Line.
-It really lives up to its name, derived from the

-	word ‘funicular’.
-This day tour combines all the secured but unprepared

-	slopes in Davos Klosters.
-In short: there is no need to climb up.
-Just

-	carve out new lines in the snow, savouring the fresh powder snow.
-The

-	freeriding slopes can be skied from mid-December until mid-April

-	depending on the snow conditions.
-Did you know?
-For your safety, the

-	regional rescue services decide whether the secured slopes can be opened

-	on not.
+The Funi Line lives up to its name, derived from funicular.
+This day tour connects all the secured but unprepared slopes in Davos Klosters.
+In short: no ascent.
+Just draw new lines and enjoy the fresh powder snow.
+The freeride slopes are skiable from mid-December to mid-April, depending on snow conditions.
+Good to know: On all secured slopes, the regional rescue service decides whether the slope is open or not.

-	The unexpected appearance of a freerider can be problematic for wild

-	animals in winter: an escape costs a lot of energy, which is then

-	lacking to survive.
+The unexpected appearance of a freerider can be problematic for wild animals in winter: an escape costs a lot of energy, which is then lacking to survive.
 Four simple rules help.

 Freeriders are happy about a lot of fresh snow.
 For wild animals, on the other hand, this means one thing above all else: a naked fight for survival.
 Because what deer, deer, chamois and ibex normally scrape out of the snow to eat is now under a thick blanket of snow.
 Wild animals are therefore forced to use their energy sparingly.
 If they are disturbed and forced to flee, their survival is at risk.